Pedestrian Accidents and Compensation

 - Distractions by drivers and people walking.

 The deputy director of ATA found that this distraction is readily observable in drivers and pedestrians in downtown Chicago during rush hour.
 She states that one thing in common among the scores of people crossing the busy streets is that “their eyes are down, staring at their phones.”

 Other Factors That May Contribute to the Increase in Pedestrian Accidents

 The GHSA suggested marijuana use may contribute to the increase in fatalities since, in the first half of 2017, pedestrian deaths increased in states, like Colorado, that had voted to legalize recreational marijuana.
 But, when state-level data for all of 2016 was considered, this did not seem to play a factor.

 Alcohol, on the other hand, played a significant role.
 Eighteen percent of drivers who hit and killed people walking, and 38 percent of pedestrians who died, all had alcohol levels above the legal driving limit.

 If you were injured or someone you love was killed, you may need the services of a pedestrian accident attorney.
 You need an advocate who will investigate and discover whether a driver or owner or both should be held liable for your accident.
-Please consider contacting the Chicago attorneys at the Blumenshine Law Group (312)766-1000 for a free consultation and case evaluation.
+Please consider contacting the Chicago attorneys at the Blumenshine Law Group (312)766-1000 or email at firstname.lastname@example.org for a free consultation and case evaluation.